 Chronic kidney disease occurs when your kidneys are not functioning properly due to kidney damage for three months or more.
 Your kidneys perform vital tasks to keep your body running smoothly; they remove waste from the body, clean and return blood, maintain water and mineral levels and produce hormones.

 There are five stages of the disease with the last stage being the most serious and requiring patients to undergo kidney transplants or kidney dialysis.
+Kidney dialysis medication can cause serious damage if they're unsafe.
+Lawyers for granuflo cases take care of those who are affected by dangerous dialysis medication.
 Kidney disease can also refer to a constellation of kidney diseases including glomerular diseases, polycystic kidney disease and nephritis.
 All of these diseases damage tiny kidney filters called nephrons.
 Damage can occur suddenly from an injury or infection, but in most cases will accumulate slowly over time.

 Causes of Kidney disease